SovereignCloudStack/docs/docs/02-iaas/security-groups.md

 Security groups in OpenStack are part of the network security mechanisms provided for the users.
 They resemble sets of simple firewall rules allowing specific network traffic at a Port of a VM that connects it to a network.
 The rules allow specific network port numbers and protocols while also differentiating between ingress and egress directions.
-Usually security groups are assigned to the Port(s) when a VM is created, but assignments can also be changed at runtime later on.
+Usually security groups are assigned to the Port(s) when a virtual machine is created, but assignments can also be changed at runtime later on.
 Multiple security groups can be assigned to a VM or Port simultaneously and in such case they will be combined as the union of all their rules.

 :::caution